Polokwane: Roads

-The city lies roughly halfway between Gauteng (300 km) and the Zimbabwean border (200 km) on the N1 highway, which connects Zimbabwe with the major cities of South Africa, such as Pretoria, Johannesburg, Bloemfontein, and Cape Town.
+The city lies roughly halfway between Gauteng (300 km) and the Zimbabwean border (200 km) on the N1 toll highway, which connects Zimbabwe with the major cities in South Africa, such as Pretoria, Johannesburg, Bloemfontein, and Cape Town.

 The R37 provincial route connects the city with Mbombela.
 Running east, the R71 connects the city with Tzaneen, Phalaborwa, Bushbuckridge, and the Kruger National Park.
-To north-east, is the R81 connecting the city with Giyani and Malamulele.
+To the north-east is the R81 connecting the city with Giyani and Malamulele.
 The R521 connects the city with Alldays and the R567 via Seshego connects Polokwane with the N11.
 The R71 is also well known to bikers who ride through the city annually, making it the biggest bike meeting in Africa.